flashdelirium7/flashdelirium7/README.md

 # ⚡ Hey there, I'm FlashDelirium7!

-Aspiring developer on a journey to master programming — with an eye on **software development** and **cybersecurity**.
+Aspiring developer with an eye on **software development**.
 I’m passionate about building things from the ground up and constantly pushing myself to grow technically and creatively.

 ---